Tinnitus

 Treatments can include:

-- Hearing aids: Most people with tinnitus have some degree of hearing loss.
+Hearing Aids: Most people with tinnitus have some degree of hearing loss.
 Hearing aids create a dual benefit of enhancing hearing and masking or covering up the tinnitus.
 The majority of patients with tinnitus receive partial or complete relief from their tinnitus with the use of hearing aids.

-- Maskers: Tinnitus maskers are small electronic devices that look like hearing aids and are tuned to generate sound that masks or covers up the tinnitus.
+Maskers: Tinnitus maskers are small electronic devices that look like hearing aids and are tuned to generate sound that masks or covers up the tinnitus.
 Like hearing aids, they may provide relief from the tinnitus, but will not enhance hearing and may interfere with understanding speech.
 Many types of devices, such as fans, radios and sound generators can be used as tinnitus maskers to help tinnitus sufferers to fall sleep or get back to sleep.

-- Medicine or drug therapy: Some tinnitus sufferers develop anxiety and other strong emotional responses to their tinnitus.
+Medicine or Drug Therapy: Some tinnitus sufferers develop anxiety and other strong emotional responses to their tinnitus.
 Certain medicines may provide relief from these emotional reactions and provide some relief from the tinnitus.
 Other medicines and nutritional supplements have provided relief in some patients.

-- Counseling: People with tinnitus may experience anxiety, depression and other psychiatric problems.
+Counseling: People with tinnitus may experience anxiety, depression and other psychiatric problems.
 You may be referred to a psychiatrist our counselor as needed.

-- Relaxing: Learning how to relax is very helpful if the noise in your ears frustrates you.
+Relaxing: Learning how to relax is very helpful if the noise in your ears frustrates you.
 Stress makes tinnitus seem worse.
 By relaxing, you have a chance to rest and better deal with the sound.

 What can I do to help myself?